Warm Mineral Springs (spring): History

 Agencies that care for public property are required to inventory archaeological resources and to ensure their protection and preservation in the long term.
 They employ archeologists, part of whose job it is to catalog and curate artifacts found on that property.
 Landowners and those having permission to collect from the landowners are less constrained but not entirely free to do whatever they wish.
 Unmarked graves are protected by law and it is illegal to disturb them except under certain terms of various federal, state and local laws.

-Wilburn Cockrell, an archaeologist at Florida State University, starting working at Warm Mineral Springs in 1972.
+Wilburn Cockrell, an archaeologist at Florida State University, started working at Warm Mineral Springs in 1972.
 This work led to the private owner's protecting the site due to its archaeological significance.
 Archaeological exploration of the sinkhole paused in 1975, resuming in 1984.
 Phase II of the project found evidence of tool making by early humans.
 There is evidence of the Paleo-Indian and Archaic cultures.

 Wilburn Cockrell has described Warm Mineral Springs as the "burial ground" for the prehistoric residential community at nearby Little Salt Spring.
-In a 1988 interview Cockrell stated that the remains of more than 20 Paleoindians have been found in the sinkhole, including some radiocarbon dated to 12,000 years ago.
+In a 1988 interview, Cockrell stated that the remains of more than 20 Paleoindians have been found in the sinkhole, including some radiocarbon dated to 12,000 years ago.
 The archaeologists also found bones of several Pleistocene animals, including a giant ground sloth, a saber-toothed cat, a horse, and a camelid.
 Cockrell found an 11,000-year-old human skeleton in a fetal position, apparently placed in a crevice with broken stalactites holding it in place.
 This may be the oldest known intentional burial in North America.

-In 1996-1997 a group of diver explorers conducted an underwater survey of the site resulting in the mapping of two warm water vents ~97 degrees F and two cool water vents ~76 degrees F. The group also video taped the site including the source of the deepest warm water vent at the end of a 150 ft. lone cave.
+In 1996-1997, a group of diver explorers conducted an underwater survey of the site resulting in the mapping of two warm water vents ~97 degrees F and two cool water vents ~76 degrees F. The group also videotaped the site including the source of the deepest warm water vent at the end of a 150 ft. lone cave.

 Warm Mineral Springs was purchased on December 20, 2010, by Sarasota County and the city of North Port for $5.5 million.